rossijonas/rocky-rpi-headless/README.md

 ### Why do I need that?

-To be able to access the device remotely (via 'ssh') since it's first boot.
+To be able to access the device remotely (via `ssh`) since it's first boot.

 Plug the network cable, the power cable and it's ready.